opensafely/documentation/docs/data-sources/systmone.md

 ## OpenSAFELY-TPP database builds

-The OpenSAFELY-TPP database is typically built once per week.
+The OpenSAFELY-TPP database is typically built every four weeks.
 In essence, this involves refreshing the database records so that the following groups are available for analysis:

 1. All patients currently registered[^1] at a TPP practice